Fact-checked

 • Narcotic substances.

-How does charcoal work in case of poisoning?
+How does charcoal work against poisoning?

 Pharmacokinetics

-Coal is a porous substance with a developed inner surface.
+Coal is a porous substance with a developed internal surface.
 Due to its adsorbing properties, the drug absorbs molecules of various substances from gas and liquid, holds them on its surface and removes them from the body.
 That is, the drug is not absorbed, and its elimination occurs unchanged with feces.

 Dosing and administration